Yucheng-Yan/llamasay/README.md

 # llamasay

-Llamasay is a Bash-based software that can correct typos in Bash commands, powered by the [Llama 3 model](https://ai.meta.com/blog/meta-llama-3/).
+Llamasay is a Bash-based program that can guess the command the user intended to input (by calling a large language model) when the user enters invalid Bash commands.

 ## Prerequisite
 To use llamasay, you will need to set up [ollama](https://ollama.com/) and get at least one model you want to use.